SixSq/nuvla-io.github.com/nuvla-io-pricing.md

  * **App Deployments**: the maximum number of app deployments running on container orchestration engines (Kubernetes or Docker Swarm).
 In other words, we don't meter the app deployments running in NuvlaBoxes.
 {: class="ml-20 mt-10 mb-10" style="list-style: disc; font-size: 16px;"}

 #### Each month, we take the maximum of these values and apply the best discount, giving you an optimal price.
-Below you will find an overview of the available discounts.
+Above you will find an overview of the available discounts.
 You can also download a [PDF version of the pricing](/pricing/Nuvla-io-pricing-2020-v1.1.pdf).

 #### The way we meter NuvlaBoxes and App Deployments means that you are free to play at the edge, in the cloud or both together (our preferred way).

 ---

-#### Included with the subscription:
+#### Included with the pay-as-you-go subscription:
 {: class="mb-10 text-center" }

 #### **Support**: